djeer/djeer.github.io/cv.md

 ### Software Engineer in Fintech
 **Finery Markets**
 *Jun 2018 - Nov 2021 (3y 5m)*
-*Fintech, SQL, Python, Grafana, Golang*
+*Fintech, Golang, SQL, Python, Grafana*

 - Built scalable and efficient multi-exchange market making system MVP from scratch in under 3 months (in Python) which allowed us to subscribe a big client and proceed with rewriting most intense parts in Golang
 - Developed fintech platform back-office, P&L calculation and monitoring which enabled us to swiftly react to risks